 Mr. Beam has a national practice advising companies on federal and state financial laws, with a focus on payments and credit regulation.
 This includes:

-In 2013, Super Lawyers named Mr. Beam a rising star in the District of Columbia.
+In 2013, Super Lawyers magazine named Mr. Beam a rising star in Washington, D.C., in both 2013 and 2014.

 Payment Systems Mr. Beam has an active practice representing various parties involved in consumer payment systems.
 He advises clients on compliance with a broad range of federal and state laws that regulate payment systems.
 These include, for example, state money service business (money transmitter) laws; state credit card laws; state gift and prepaid card laws; the federal Electronic Funds Transfer Act and Regulation E; the Credit CARD Act of 2009; Regulation II (the regulation implementing the Durbin amendment); and FinCEN regulations under the Bank Secrecy Act.
 He also negotiates transactions among parties involved in providing payment services, drafts consumer user agreements, and defends clients in government investigations and enforcement proceedings.